lpodev/VIR1-Labo/labo-01-first-container/step-2-create-a-dockerfile-for-java.md

 ## Create your docker file

-* [ ] Change the directory to the app directory (we will use the same project [as for the previous step](step-1-run-the-project-outside-docker.md)).
+* [x] Change the directory to the app directory (we will use the same project [as for the previous step](step-1-run-the-project-outside-docker.md)).
-* [ ] Create an empty file named "Dockerfile"
+* [x] Create an empty file named "Dockerfile"

 ```
 [INPUT]
-//TODO
+mkdir app
+touch app/Dockerfile

 [OUTPUT]
-//TODO
+No output
 ```

 * Using your IDE, add the following contents to the Dockerfile: